The Power of Peer-to-Peer Learning: Bethesda Christian Academy's Collaborative Approach

 • Aids in Active Learning: Peer-to-peer learning is a two-way learning process that transforms the act of learning from a passive activity to an active activity.
 Rather than just listening to what they are being taught, peer-to-peer learning encourages children to debate and discuss the teachings, thus ensuring that children understand whatever is being taught in class.

-• Develops Social Skills: As students learn to collaborate and interact with their peers through peer-to-peer learning, thus experience the development of their social skills.
+• Develop Social Skills: As students learn to collaborate and interact with their peers through peer-to-peer learning, they experience the development of their social skills.
 Peer-to-peer learning is specifically beneficial for children who find it difficult to communicate with people and are socially awkward as peer-to-peer learning helps build their confidence by making them open up with their peers.

 • Guaranteed Personal Growth: Peer-to-peer learning opens doors to personal growth.
 As students prepare to engage in guiding their peers, they are, in the process, growing responsible enough to be held accountable for their actions.
 As they dive into peer-to-peer learning, students experience a sense of self-confidence and self-worth, seeing themselves as capable of making a difference in the world.